oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 A recursive hierarchy is defined on a collection of entities by
 - associating with every entity zero or more entities from the same collection, called its _parents_, and
 - designating certain entities as _start nodes_.
+The concept of start nodes generalizes the notion of a "root" in graph theory and is analogous to the `start with` clause of SQL Hierarchical Queries [SQL-Informix](#SQLInformix).

 An entity is a _node_ of the hierarchy if it is a start node or has a parent that is a node.
+The recursion in this definition, which defines "node" in terms of "node", is typical of many definitions in the context of recursive hierarchies.
 Nodes must be identifiable through a single primitive property called the _node identifier_.

 A recursive hierarchy does not need to be as uniform as a leveled hierarchy.